Cross-domain Microscopy Cell Counting by Disentangled Transfer Learning: Abstract

 \section{Abstract}

-Microscopy cell images of biological experiments on different tissues/organs/imaging conditions usually contain cells with various shapes and appearances on different image backgrounds, making a cell counting model trained in a source domain hard to be transferred to a new target domain.
-Thus, costly manual annotation is required to train deep learning-based cell counting models across different domains.
-Instead, we propose a cross-domain cell counting approach with only a little human annotation effort.
-First, we design a cell counting network that can disentangle domain-specific knowledge and domain-agnostic knowledge in cell images, which are related to the generation of domain style images and cell density maps, respectively.
-Secondly, we propose an image synthesis method capable of synthesizing a large number of images based on a few annotated ones.
-Finally, we use a public dataset of synthetic cells, which has no annotation cost at all as the source domain to train our cell counting network; then, only the domain-agnostic knowledge in the trained model is transferred to a new target domain of real cell images, by progressively fine-tuning the trained model using synthesized target-domain images and a few annotated ones.
-Evaluated on two public target datasets of real cell images, our cross-domain cell counting approach that only needs annotation on a few images in a new target domain achieves good performance, compared to state-of-the-art methods that rely on fully annotated training images in the target domain.
+Microscopy images from different imaging conditions, organs, and tissues often have numerous cells with various shapes on a range of backgrounds.
+As a result, designing a deep learning model to count cells in a source domain becomes precarious when transferring them to a new target domain.
+To address this issue, manual annotation costs are typically the norm when training deep learning-based cell counting models across different domains.
+In this paper, we propose a cross-domain cell counting approach that requires only weak human annotation efforts.
+Initially, we implement a cell counting network that disentangles domain-specific knowledge from domain-agnostic knowledge in cell images, where they pertain to the creation of domain style images and cell density maps, respectively.
+We then devise an image synthesis technique capable of generating massive synthetic images founded on a few target-domain images that have been labeled.
+Finally, we use a public dataset consisting of synthetic cells as the source domain, where no manual annotation cost is present, to train our cell counting network; subsequently, we transfer only the domain-agnostic knowledge to a new target domain of real cell images.
+By progressively refining the trained model using synthesized target-domain images and several real annotated ones, our proposed cross-domain cell counting method achieves good performance compared to state-of-the-art techniques that rely on fully annotated training images in the target domain.
+We evaluated the efficacy of our cross-domain approach on two target domain datasets of actual microscopy cells, demonstrating the feasibility of requiring annotations on only a few images in a new domain.